ingeniumed/StudentPortal/README.md

-# StudentPortal
+# Student Portal

-This is a simple Java webservice with a Javascript/JSP front end running on tomcat and accessing a MySQL database.
-It lists a bunch of students and will allow you to add/delete/update students.
-In addition, you can add/update grades for them.
+This is a simple portal to allows a list of students to be shown and have their individual information updated/deleted based on their student IDs.
+In addition, it is also possible to add grades for each student using said ID.

+Technologies used:

+- Java web service
+- JSP/Javascript front end
+- Tomcat server
+- MySQL database